-Their first historic confrontation in 1971, without question one of the biggest sports events of all-time, took a significant toll on both Joe Frazier and Muhammad Ali.
-Months of build-up and intense media pressure were topped off by a fierce, dramatic, 15 round war which saw Frazier, in one of the great performances in boxing history, earn a unanimous decision victory.
-After this titanic struggle, Joe was admitted to hospital and treated for a number of ailments, including hypertension, and he would never be quite the same fighter ever after.
+That first historic Ali vs Frazier confrontation in 1971, without question one of the biggest sports events of all-time, took a significant toll on both “Smokin’ Joe” and “The Louisville Lip”.
+Months of build-up and intense pressure were topped off by a fierce, dramatic, fifteen round war which saw Frazier, in one of the greatest performances in boxing history, earn a unanimous decision win.
+But following the titanic struggle, Joe was admitted to hospital and treated for a number of ailments, including hypertension, and he would never be quite the same fighter ever after.

-Ali didn’t pay as steep a price physically, though he too visited a hospital to treat an injured jaw, but in absorbing his first career defeat his public image sustained some serious damage.
-No longer was Ali the uncrowned king who had been unjustly robbed of his crown after refusing to serve in the military.
-Instead he had lost it after being knocked down and beaten fair-and-square by an equally exceptional talent.
+Ali did not pay as steep a price physically, though he too visited a hospital to treat an injured jaw, but in absorbing his first career defeat his public image sustained some serious damage.
+No longer was Muhammad Ali the uncrowned king who had been unjustly stripped of his crown after refusing to serve in the military.
+Instead he lost his claim to supremacy after being knocked down and beaten fair-and-square by an equally exceptional talent.
 He was now, truly, a former champion.

-During this same interval, Ali had kept a busy schedule — 10 bouts over 18 months — and then suffered his own setback just two months after Frazier lost to Foreman, dropping a 12 round decision to a young, unheralded contender named Ken Norton.
+During this same interval, Ali had kept a busy schedule, ten bouts over eighteen months, before suffering his own setback just two months after Frazier lost to Foreman, a twelve round decision loss to a young, unheralded contender named Ken Norton.
 Worse, Ali suffered a broken jaw during the fight and was out of action for months while it healed, though both Ali and Frazier got back in the win column before the year was out.
-“Smokin’ Joe” took a clear-cut points verdict over rugged Joe Bugner in July, and Ali squeaked by with a revenge split-decision win over Norton two months later.
-The stage was set for a 12 round rematch between Frazier and Ali, the winner to get a shot at Foreman.
+Joe took a clear-cut points verdict over rugged Joe Bugner in July, and Ali squeaked by with a revenge split-decision win over Norton two months later.
+And so the stage was set for a high-stakes, non-title rematch between Frazier and Ali, the winner to get a shot at Foreman.

-Long before this many had wondered why Ali vs Frazier II had not happened already.
-After the extraordinary success of their first encounter, it seemed a safe bet it wouldn’t be long before a rematch.
-But the months passed and the champion showed no interest in a return.
+Long before this many wondered why Ali vs Frazier II had not already taken place.
+After the extraordinary success of their first encounter, it seemed a safe bet that a rematch would happen before too long.
+But the months passed and the champion showed no interest.
 The reason was simple: Frazier hated “Clay,” as he liked to call him.
-During Ali’s forced exile Frazier had worked to help his rival regain his boxing license and had reportedly even loaned him money.
-But once the contracts were signed for the ’71 bout, Ali, seeking to establish a psychological edge, had mocked and taunted Frazier, calling him “ugly” and “ignorant” and unfairly labeling him an “Uncle Tom.”
+During Ali’s forced exile Frazier had worked to help his rival regain his boxing license and had even loaned him money.
+But once contracts were signed for the ’71 bout, Ali, seeking to establish a psychological edge, had mocked and taunted Frazier, calling him “ugly” and “ignorant” and labeling him an “Uncle Tom.”
 To Frazier, this was betrayal.
 And it hurt.
-Such was Joe’s fury that just before their first fight he prayed in his dressing room for the power to literally kill his hated adversary.
+Such was Joe’s fury that, according to his own account, he prayed in his dressing room before their first showdown for the power to literally kill Ali.

-Thus, when anyone tried to seriously discuss a return bout with Ali they didn’t get very far with Joe.
-He had resented having to split the purse money evenly with his more popular rival for the first fight and so Frazier’s response regarding a rematch was simple and to the point: show me the cash.
-Before the Foreman bout there had in fact been discussions about putting together Ali vs Frazier II with the fighters evenly splitting a six million dollar pot, just as the fighters had split five million in ’71.
+So not surprisingly, when anyone tried to discuss a rematch, they didn’t get very far with Joe.
+He had deeply resented the even purse split for the first fight and so Frazier’s response regarding a return was simple and to the point: show me the cash.
+Before the Foreman bout there had in fact been discussions about putting together Ali vs Frazier II with the fighters evenly splitting a six million dollar pot, just as they had split five million in ’71.
 “No way,” said Frazier.
 “I’m the champ.
 I won.
 I’ll go to hell before I give him half again.”
-So instead of fighting Ali for three million, Joe got pummeled by Foreman for less than one million.
+So instead of fighting Ali for three million, Joe got pummeled by Foreman for less than one.

-Madison Square Garden in New York sold out again for Ali vs Frazier II but the atmosphere was nothing like ’71.
+Madison Square Garden was sold out again for Ali vs Frazier II but the atmosphere was nothing like ’71.
 How could it have been?
-Their first fight was history, a contest between two undefeated heavyweight champions, viewed by an estimated 300 million around the globe.
+The first fight was history, a contest between two undefeated heavyweight champions, viewed by an estimated three hundred million people around the globe.
 Now Ali and Frazier were no longer bigger than life, but instead ex-champions, older and slower.
-Yet the tension between the two men was, if anything, even greater.
+Yet the tension between the two was, if anything, even greater.
 None of Frazier’s resentment had abated, something clear to all when Joe tried to wring Ali’s neck during a live television interview with Howard Cosell.
 So by fight night, while it wasn’t ’71, anticipation still ran high.

-Unfortunately for Frazier, Ali had learned his lessons well from the first bout.
-He refused to make the same mistakes which had abetted Joe’s efforts in ’71, such as clowning and playing to the crowd while Joe piled up points, or settling on the ropes and letting Frazier pound his abdomen.
+Unfortunately for Frazier, Ali refused to make the same mistakes which had abetted Joe’s efforts in ’71, such as clowning and playing to the crowd while Joe piled up points, or settling on the ropes and letting Frazier pound his abdomen.
 He also refused to engage in as many spirited, toe-to-toe exchanges; the second it looked like a firefight might break out, Ali clinched or got on his bicycle.
 Concentrating on lateral movement and using the entire ring, Ali circled and danced, landing quick jabs and one-twos, and hugging Joe anytime he threatened.
 It didn’t make for thrilling action, but it did allow Ali to establish a commanding lead on the scorecards as he swept the first four rounds, even staggering Frazier in the second with a right hand.

-But it must be noted that Ali was helped by the fact that Frazier appeared a pale imitation of his formerly smokin’ self.
+But it must be noted that Ali was helped by the fact that Frazier appeared a pale imitation of his formerly “smokin'” self.
 Compared to the first fight, Joe moved with less urgency and his punches lacked snap.
-He pursued doggedly, occasionally getting home with his big left, but for the most part Ali stayed one step ahead of his former conqueror on legs more nimble than in ’71.
-And when Joe did threaten, Ali would tie him up and hang on until the referee separated them.
+He pursued doggedly, occasionally getting home with the big left, but for the most part Ali the matador stayed one step ahead of the bull on legs more nimble than in ’71.
+And when Joe did threaten, Ali tied him up and hung on until the referee intervened.
 In the fifth the pace slowed and Frazier started to close the distance but Ali kept clinching while moving just enough to stay out of trouble.
 The sixth was controlled by Ali and a frustrated Frazier taunted “The Louisville Lip” before paying for his trouble by eating a sharp one-two.

-It was not until the seventh that Frazier found his fire, timing Ali better and landing his howitzer, the left hook, repeatedly.
-He took the eighth as well but despite becoming more competitive, he could not seize control of the fight as he had in ’71.
-Ali’s clinching tactics blunted Joe’s attack and in the ninth Ali came back to life, launching swift forays of one-two’s and right hands, beating Frazier to the punch again and again and stunning him with an uppercut at the end of the round.
+It was not until the seventh that Frazier finally found some fire and smoke, timing Ali better and landing his howitzer, the left hook, repeatedly.
+He took the eighth as well but still, he could not seize control of the contest as he had in ’71; Ali’s clinching tactics blunted his attack.
+And then in the ninth Ali came back to life, launching swift forays of one-two’s and right hands, beating Frazier to the punch repeatedly, and stunning him with an uppercut at the end of the round.